 - Swinging / dogging / cuckholding

-Having this opening liberal view I differ from many other mental health professionals.
+Holding this open, anti-oppressive liberal view means I differ from some mental health professionals.

 I am affirmative of all these orientations and identities.